Close

 Final Design Module PCB (Module34C)

-A project log for Keyboard Development Boards (QMK-VIA)
+A project log for Keyboard Development Module (QMK-VIA)

 The original module with the built in RGB test Leds is perfect for developing code but the two different connectors aren't really necessary if after the development you then use it to control/make an actual keyboard.